-Following the advice of government authorities around the world in connection with the current coronavirus outbreak, many organisations have made the decision to allow their employees to work remotely.
+Following the advice of government authorities around the world in connection with the current coronavirus outbreak, many organizations have made the decision to allow their employees to work remotely.

 Even for employees who work from home regularly, working from home for extended periods can take some time getting used to.
 For many of us, it has not only meant making physical adjustments, such as setting up a designated working area at home, but also mental adjustments, including forming new routines, making sure we take breaks throughout the day and learning how and when to switch off for the day.

 While many countries are using different measures to ensure that people adhere to social distancing to reduce the spreading of COVID-19, being that humans beings are inherently social creatures, maintaining a sense of social connection is imperative to our overall wellbeing.

 In our blog post, How Your Colleagues Contribute To Your Happiness At Work, we discuss the importance of work relationships and how our colleagues affect our health and productivity.
 Therefore, during this time of uncertainty and social distancing, it’s important that we participate in various forms of distant socializing.

 In addition to daily and weekly online team meetings, some other examples of distant socializing could be organizing mid-afternoon or morning coffee breaks with colleagues online, Friday after-work drinks online, and team activities such as quizzes or other games online.
 What’s most important is that colleagues connect with each other regularly.

 “Communication – the human connection – is the key to personal and career success”